Generative AI as a lab partner: a case study: Discussion

-On the other hand, the part the groups did make use of ChatGPT during the lab session was primarily during the analysis and to get help with the discussion questions about the phenomenon of acoustic levitation.
+During the group interviews, students stressed that a major use case of ChatGPT is to get answers to conceptual questions or to clarify problems or instructions, and that it made little or no sense in asking about lab equipment.
+This sentiment is in agreement with how the groups did make use of ChatGPT during the lab session: during the analysis and to get help with the discussion questions about acoustic levitation.
 Here, the primary beneficial use case for the groups was related to getting help with identifying what equations to make use of, as well as getting an introduction to acoustic levitation.
 A noteworthy special case was Group 5, who \textit{``outsourced"} the analysis to ChatGPT after failing to understand what to do with the data by simply asking what the sound speed was at the room's current temperature.
 During the analysis, it is important to stress that the lab instructions were intentionally vague in that no equations were provided.
 Instead, the assumption was that students would utilize a combination of ChatGPT and their formula book to identify how to make use of the data to get the speed of sound using the equation $v = f \lambda$ and compare that to the speed of sound they get when using an equation that included temperature dependence.
 Additionally, if the groups had time, they were tasked to discuss questions related to acoustic levitation, including the underlying principles of acoustic levitation.
 As such, it was expected that all groups, regardless of their natural intention to use or not use ChatGPT during the study, were incentivized to at least try to use it during the analysis and discussion part.